davidmathei/ceusdosul-site/content/tours/children.en.md

 weight: 35
 ---

-Introduce your kids to the stars, the constellations along with the stories associated with them.
+Introduce your kids to the stars and constellations, along with the stories that connect them.
-We will find north, south, east and west and we will have telescopes ready suitable for children to have a look at the moon and planets if they show themselves
+We explain north, south, rising and setting, and we have telescopes suitable for children to have a look at the moon and planets.

 Price: 20,- per family
 Duration: 1h
 Age: 4 - 104
-Location: anywhere where it is dark.
+Location: Anywhere where it is dark.
 That could be your backyard!